Donald Stewart (North Dakota politician): Career

 He was at one point an assisting county surveyor and later became a twice elected as a territorial legislator in Bismarck.
 In the 1889 election he received 1615 votes.
 After serving four years he found himself tired of all the local political disputes and he retired from politics and moved with his family to Saskatoon, Canada.

 Personal life

 Stewart originally emigrated from Scotland to Ontario, Canada and then to North Dakota.
 Later on he moved to Saskatchewan, Canada, where he stayed and owned a farm.

-He was married to an English woman named Elizabeth Curtis, they had three children, one of them named Elizabeth (born 1878), who went on to marry Edward Hart, thus making Stewart the maternal grandfather of Stewart "Stu" Hart, professional wrestling great and patriarch of the Hart wrestling family.
+He was married to an English woman named Elizabeth Curtis.
+They had three children, one of them named Elizabeth, who went on to marry Edward Hart, thus making Stewart the maternal grandfather of Stewart "Stu" Hart, professional wrestling great and patriarch of the Hart wrestling family.
 Edward and Elizabeth would work for Stewart on his farm in Saskatoon for a few years before moving to Alberta.